 - Whisk the eggs with the sugar until thick and pale.

 - Beat in the chocolate mixture.

-- Divided the mixture between four buttered small pudding bowls and left in the fridge for a couple of days (another deviation from the instructions).
+- Divide the mixture between four buttered small pudding bowls or large ramekins and place in the fridge for at least an hour.

-- Turned out onto plates and quickly got stuck in before they cooled down too much.
+- Turn out onto plates and get stuck in before they cool down too much.